K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Introduction

 \end{theorem}

 The organization of the paper is as follows.
-Section \ref{preliminary} will recall fundamental definitions and preliminary results.
-The proofs of Theorems \ref{chardeformed} and \ref{hyperdeformedSasa} will be given in Section \ref{defornedsasakian}.
-It is basically about tracking how the covariant derivative of $\Phi$ changes under a deformation.
-Our arguments are based on meticulous analysis of the transverse metric using foliation theory and the toolkit developed by B. O'Neill \cite{ONeill66}.
-Then Section \ref{kahlerandcontac} investigates the case each level set of a {K}\"{a}hler GRS is a deformed contact structure and proves Theorem \ref{HDcontact}.
-The first consequence is that the potential $f$ must be rectifiable and the metric can be written in an explicit way.
-Then, analysis of the metric's smoothness leads to the conclusion.
-Finally, the proofs of Theorem \ref{main1} and Corollary \ref{simply} will be given in Section \ref{dim4} combining our earlier developments.
+Section \ref{preliminary} will recall definitions and preliminary results.
+The proofs of Theorems \ref{chardeformed} and \ref{hyperdeformedSasa} will be given in Section \ref{defornedsasakian}: using the theory of foliation and toolkit developed by B. O'Neill \cite{ONeill66} to track how the covariant derivative of $\Phi$ changes under a deformation.
+Section \ref{kahlerandcontac} investigates the case each level set of a potential function $f$ is a deformed contact structure.
+Then the metric can be written in an explicit way and analysis of the metric's smoothness leads to Theorem \ref{HDcontact}.
+Finally, the proofs of Theorem \ref{main1}, Corollaries \ref{simply} and \ref{coho1} will be given in Section \ref{dim4} combining our earlier developments.